traefik/traefik/docs/content/middlewares/buffering.md

 ### `retryExpression`

-You can have the Buffering middleware replay the request with the help of the `retryExpression` option.
+You can have the Buffering middleware replay the request using `retryExpression`.

-??? example "Retries once in case of a network error"
+??? example "Retries once in the case of a network error"

     ```yaml tab="Docker"
     labels: